 Get the GBP/USD Forex signal for August 10, 2015 here.

-Check out the Forex signal for the EUR/USD pair here.
+Check out the EUR/USD Forex signal for August 10, 2015 here.

-Check out the weekly Forex forecast for the some of the major pairs here.
+Get the Forex forecast for some of the major currency pairs including the EUR/USD, USD/CAD and more for the week of August 10, 2015 here.